jenna-tb-ekwealor/meep_lab/content/home/slider.md

         text: Who we are
         url: ../people/
     - title: Recent MEEP Lab paper
-      content: 'Here we present a technique to determine genotypic sex in a single shoot of the highly clonal, female-biased <i>Syntrichia caninervis</i>, and report results of a case study examining genotypic and phenotypic sex ratios.'
+      content: 'We present a technique to determine genotypic sex in the highly clonal <i>Syntrichia caninervis</i>, and the results of a case study examining genotypic and phenotypic sex ratios.'
       align: right
       background:
         position: center